Bluebird - Year 3

 Our learning this term:

 We will be learning about Christianity in RE this term.
-Our topic is ‘People of God’ and our big question is ‘What is it like to follow God?’
+Our topic is ‘Incarnation’ and our big question is ‘What is the Trinity?’

 Learning at home for Bluebird Class: